dylan-lang/opendylan/documentation/library-reference/source/collections/table-extensions.rst

 Introduction
 ============

-The Collections library’s Table Extensions module extends the Dylan language’s standard table features.
+The Collections library's Table Extensions module extends the Dylan language's standard table features.
 It is available to applications as the *table-extensions* module.

 .. note:: Open Dylan provides a slightly different table implementation